 We offer support for disabled children, young people and adults for personal care at home, 24 hours a day.
 Personal care at home is also known as domiciliary care, social care or home care.
 This means that we can support with getting ready for school, washing, dressing, taking medication, eating and any other personal support that they may need.

 Shirley Lodge is a very welcoming supported living service available to disabled adults and is based in a three bedroomed, fully accessible bungalow in a quiet, leafy area of Nottingham.
 The service can be accessed by disabled people with any level of support need, including complex health needs.
 The bungalow is close to main transport routes into Nottingham.

 Our staff can be there to support you in making day to day decisions, ensuring you are able to have the lifestyle you want, both inside and outside of the service.
 Staff will work closely with customers, families and commissioners to ensure there is a person-centred approach and a planned and safe transition into the service.

-Concord House Day Opportunities
+Day Service Opportunities

 Most things in life are more fun with a group of like-minded friends.

 Your disabled child can join in the fun with other young people at our activity club.
 At our clubs, children and young people plan what they want to, with our trained, friendly staff and volunteers – who are happy to try something new.